Table of Contents

 You’ll learn how to add snow overlays (that you can download from here).

-Plus, you’ll learn how to create your own snow brush, use it to add snow on different layers for depth, and then save it as an overlay.
+Plus, you’ll learn how to create your own snow brush, use it to add snow on different layers for depth, and then save it as a snow overlay.

-Add Snow Overlays
+How to Add Pre-made Snow Overlays

 I’m not a huge fan of shooting in the snow.

 The first image to the right is the opening of the GIMP video tutorial (above).
 However, it already has snow in it.

 Which is the one I’ll use throughout this tutorial.

-Click on either image if you want to download (will take you to the stock page… no worries, its free) and practice what you learn.
+Click on either image if you want to download (will take you to the stock page… no worries, it’s free) and practice what you learn.

 The other thing you may want to consider is the context of the image that you’re using.